-As a young singer, baritone Chen-Ye Yuan’s developed his craft as a member of the finest training programs in the business, including the Houston Grand Opera Studio and the San Francisco Opera’s Merola Program.
-Mr. Yuan proved his mettle as an up and coming singer when performing the role of Germont in La Traviata with San Francisco Opera.
-Since being a member of the Houston Grand Opera Studio he has been invited back to sing many roles including, Tonio in I Pagliacci, Escamillo inCarmen, Marcello in La Bohème, and Bhaer in Little Women which aired on PBS’s Great Performances and released on CD by Ondine.
+As a young singer, baritone Chen-Ye Yuan developed his craft as a member of some of the finest training programs in the business, including the Houston Grand Opera Studio and San Francisco Opera’s Merola Program.
+Mr. Yuan proved his mettle as an up and coming singer when performing the role of Germont in La traviata with San Francisco Opera.
+Since being a member of the Houston Grand Opera Studio, he has been invited back to sing numerous roles including, Tonio in I pagliacci, Escamillo in Carmen, Marcello in La bohème and Bhaer in Little Women, which aired on PBS’s Great Performances and was released on the Ondine label.

 Mr. Yuan’s clear and supple voice, matched with his facility to portray vastly different characters, have earned him international acclaim.
-For his Rigoletto with the Welsh National Opera, The Evening Herald described him as, “… outstanding in the title role, combining great vocal power with heartfelt emotion.”
-Mr. Yuan has put his stamp on this title role having performed it with Houston Grand Opera, Michigan Opera Theatre, Minnesota Opera, Lyric Opera of San Antonio, Sacramento Opera, Palm Beach Opera, Opera St. Louis, and the Welsh National Opera which was broadcast live on BBC.
+For his Rigoletto with the Welsh National Opera, The Evening Herald described him as “… outstanding in the title role, combining great vocal power with heartfelt emotion.”
+Mr. Yuan has put his stamp on this title role having performed it with Houston Grand Opera, Michigan Opera Theatre, Minnesota Opera, Lyric Opera of San Antonio, Sacramento Opera, Palm Beach Opera, Opera St. Louis, and the Welsh National Opera which was broadcast live on the BBC.